Arabs see Gaddafi's death as lesson to other tyrants

 Gaddafi, a fugitive since August, was killed on Thursday after fighters for the National Transitional Council captured his last stronghold and hometown of Sirte.

-Libyan Interim Prime Minister Mahmoud Jibril said Gaddafi was hit during "crossfire" while being taken to hospital, but most Libyans, including officials, seemed to have little doubt that he was killed by his captors.
+Libya's Interim Prime Minister Mahmoud Jibril said that Gaddafi was hit during "crossfire" while being taken to hospital, but most Libyans, including officials, seemed to have little doubt that he was probably killed by his captors.

-"It's a mixed feeling.
-I think definitely Gaddafi had to go, but I think he deserved a fair trial.
-I'm not happy with the way he died," said Egyptian journalist Khaled Dawoud.
-"This could have a relatively negative effect for a peaceful transition to democracy."

-"It is like a wedding day or a festival.
-Today is the best day of my life," said Fathaya Alamamy, a secretary from the eastern city of Benghazi.
-"I don't see Gaddafi was treated unfairly in any way.
-They did what they had to do to bring him down."

 The Egyptian cabinet said after a meeting on Thursday it was looking forward to helping the Libyan people rebuild their country.
-Most Arab governments had yet to comment on the death.
+But most Arab governments have yet to comment on Gaddafi's death.

-In the Gaza Strip, Mahmoud al-Zahar, a top leader in the Palestinian Islamist Hamas group, said the will of the Libyan people must be respected.

-"I believe that the Libyan people made up their minds and that was their decision.
-We respect the decisions of nations and we see that era should be bypassed now," Zahar said.

 LESSON TO TYRANTS

-Many Arabs said Gaddafi's death was likely to scare Arab leaders still clinging to power in Syria and Yemen in the face of months of pro-democracy protests and crackdowns by security forces that have seen thousands of people killed.
+Many Arabs said Gaddafi's death was likely to scare Arab leaders still clinging to power in Syria and Yemen in the face of months of pro-democracy protests and crackdowns by security forces that have left thousands of people dead.

 In the Omani capital Muscat, banker Haji Ismail said Gaddafi's death was a lesson to other Arab rulers.
 "They will face such a fate if they keep oppressing their people."

-In the town of Houla, protesters raised placards saying: "Syrian rebels congratulate the Libyan people for killing the rat Muammar Gaddafi," and "Death is the fate of all oppressive rulers -- first the rat Muammar Gaddafi, then the thug Bashar al-Assad."
+In the Syrian town of Houla, people carried placards saying: "Syrian rebels congratulate the Libyan people for killing the rat Muammar Gaddafi," and "Death is the fate of all oppressive rulers - first the rat Muammar Gaddafi, then the thug Bashar al-Assad."

-In Yemen's capital Sanaa, tens of thousands of anti-government protesters listened to a Muslim preacher urging them to persevere to bring about a new Yemen.

-"Oh Yemeni people, you will be victorious and your enemy will be defeated," the preacher said at Change Square.

 "It would have been a triumph for all Arabs if Libyans themselves removed Gaddafi without NATO help," said Suleiman Al Sharji, an Omani political commentator.
 "Now we have more questions on foreign interference as versus self-rule than ever before."

-Amr Moussa, a former Arab League Secretary-General who led the body when it asked for international intervention to help Libyan civilians, said he hoped that Libya would move forward quickly to achieve the goals of its people.
+Amr Moussa, a former Arab League Secretary General under whom the body asked for international intervention to help Libyan civilians, said he hoped that Libya will move forward quickly to achieve the goals of its people.

-"I hope that Libya will transition after Gaddafi's departure into ... building a modern Libya and achieving stability and real democracy," the independent Egyptian daily al-Tahrir newspaper quoted him as saying.
+"I hope that Libya will transition after Gaddafi's departure into a new phase toward the path of building a modern Libya and achieving stability and real democracy," the independent Egyptian daily al-Tahrir newspaper quoted Amr Moussa as saying.

-(Additional reporting by Shaima Fayed, Maha El Dahan and Omar Fahmy in Cairo, Saleh Al-Shaibani in Muscat, Dominic Evans in Beirut, Yasmine Saleh in Tripoli, Nidal al-Mughrabi in Gaza and Mohammed Sudam in Sanaa; Editing by Peter Graff)
+(Additional reporting by Shaima Fayed, Maha El Dahan and Omar Fahmy in Cairo, Saleh Al-Shaibani in Muscat, Dominic Evans in Beirut)